mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Update the tree in the provisional state by applying the direct path

 * Construct a GroupInfo reflecting the new state:
-  * Group ID, epoch, tree, confirmed transcript hash, and interim transcript hash from the new state
+  * Group ID, epoch, tree, confirmed transcript hash, interim transcript hash, and group context extensions from the new state
   * The confirmation_tag from the MLSPlaintext object
+  * Other extensions as defined by the application
   * Sign the GroupInfo using the member's private signing key
   * Encrypt the GroupInfo using the key and nonce derived from the `joiner_secret` for the new epoch (see {{welcoming-new-members}})